 A last minute cruiser can sometimes get a fabulous deal, but there is genuine risk that you won’t be able to get the sailing you want.

 3. Book your own airfare separately

 My experience has shown repeatedly that booking your airfare apart from your cruise will get you a much better deal than allowing the cruise company to handle it.
 Oh yeah, it’s a myth that when you allow the cruise company to book your airfare the ship will wait for you if your flight is delayed (or maybe it’s a scare tactic).

 On my last cruise I saved $60 by handling my own transfers from the airport to the cruise terminal and back to the airport.

-Try booking your Alaskan Cruise in May or September, your Caribbean Cruise in January or February.
+Try booking your Alaskan Cruise for May or September, your Caribbean Cruise for January or February.
 Those are the times that cruise ships are the least crowded and the fares will be cheap.